tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

-Lima major in peru lost to shopify
+When you saw the **Lima** Major you just knew things had to be hype for South America.
+Peru is the strongest it's ever been and they finally had a LAN on home soil.
+Alas, EG was only able to scrape a top 6 finish.
+Amusingly, they got eliminated by ex-Evil Geniuses Arteezy and the gang.

-bad last half of year.
-That 4th place finish at the Berlin Major is the most significant placement a South American team has gotten at a Valve Major since paiN Gaming's 3rd place finish at ESL One Birmingham 2018.
+They maintained their momentum into a 4<sup>th</sup> place finish at the Berlin Major.
+That's the most significant placement a South American team has gotten at a Valve Major since paiN Gaming's 3rd place finish at ESL One Birmingham 2018.
 Though, Birmingham's [tournament format](https://liquipedia.net/dota2/ESL_One/Birmingham/2018) was on crack, so let's just gloss over it and go with Berlin being the new South American bar to beat.

-Speaking of ~~crack~~ ~~bar~~
+Let's also gloss over the last third of the season because... oof.

 **What would success look like?** I've never seen a team where you can so clearly interpret how well they're going to do on any given day just by looking at their faces.
 I'm serious.
 Watch the VoDs on their elimination days.
 You'd think they were being forced to walk out on stage to play Dota at gunpoint.